seickhoff/Beaglebone-LCD-4x20/README.md

 $lcd  = LCD->new();
 ```

 To use a custom configuration, supply a hash to the constructor to override any of the defaults.
+Valid keys are RS, E, D4, D5, D6 and D7.
+Here are the sub-keys:

+* gpio - GPIO bank label (not actually used for anything)
+* header - GPIO header label (not actually used for anything)
+* pin - PIN number for exporting
+* mode - Declare the mode number of the GPIO pin (typically 7)
+* mode0 - Declare the mode 0 name of the GPIO pin

 ```perl
 my %CONFIG = (